 • Try to reassure them.

-If you are in a noisy environment and they appear confused, try to move the patient to a quiet space.
+If you are in a noisy environment and they appear confused, try to move the paitent to a quiet space.

-If they are still feeling unwell and / or anxious after taking the drugs:
+If they are they are still feeling unwell and / or anxious after taking the drugs:

-2. If their condition worsens, call 999 or 112 for emergency medical help.
+2. Call 999 or 112 for emergency medical help.
 Tell them that you suspect drug poisoning.

 • Keep checking their breathing, pulse, and level of response.